Health, access to Care, and the war on drugs

 Mass incarceration and public health

-The penal institutions that constitute the US criminal justice system—police departments, court systems, correctional agencies, parole and probation departments, and sentencing boards—have established policies and practices that are ostensibly colorblind yet they criminalize communities of colour (eg, through day-to-day practices such as stop and frisk) and disproportionately incarcerate black men, women, and children.
-Each component of the criminal justice continuum—from arrest to reentry—carries various health consequences, and a growing body of literature has documented severe adverse health outcomes associated with incarceration on the individual, their families, and neighborhoods.
+The penal institutions that constitute the U.S. criminal justice system—police departments, court systems, correctional agencies, parole and probation departments, and sentencing boards—have established policies and practices that are ostensibly colorblind yet they criminalize communities of color(through day-to-day practices such as stop-and-frisk for example) disproportionately incarcerate black men, women, and children.
+Each component of the criminal justice continuum—from arrest to reentry—carries various health consequences, and a growing body of literature has documented severe adverse health outcomes associated with incarceration on [imprisoned/criminalized] individuals, their families, and their neighborhoods.